 Contact Elaine Larkin in the Marketing & Communications Office outlining the potential news story.
-This can be anything from an upcoming event to the award of research funding.
+Please copy the RSU for research-related stories

-Please try to send the information well in advance using either the PR and news story briefing document.
+Please try to send the information well in advance using either the PR and news story briefing document and the send story form.
 Please include as much information as possible and give an indication when it should appear in the media

 If the story is more pressing, we will deal with it immediately

 It’s also important to remember that the process of putting together a good press release can take time and you should be available to answer questions, read and respond to draft releases, be available for photographs etc

 Each item will be assessed for possible media value and ways to increase coverage and we will confirm a plan of action, request more information etc

 Please remember that a lot of stories won’t get national coverage.
 Most stories are regional in focus, but we will send on to national press also